thoughtnetwork/thought-docs/deterministic_masternodes.md

 [Note if you are sending from a mining address you may need to consolidate mining coinbase transactions into larger inputs such as sets of 100,000 THT]

+Get the resulting transaction ID and output index from:

+`masternode outputs`

-Record the resulting transaction ID.
-This is your masternode collatoral funding transaction ID
+This is your masternode collatoral funding transaction ID.

 # Generate a BLS key pair
 A public/private BLS key pair is required for the operator of the masternode.
 If you are using a hosting service, they will provide you with their public key, and you can skip this step.
 If you are hosting your own masternode, generate a BLS public/private keypair as follows: